 1.A.1.14.6

 Bacterial voltage-gated sodium channel, Nav.
-The 3-d crystal structure of the open-channel conformation is known (McCusker et al. 2012).
+3-d crystal structures of vaious conformations are known (4P_3A A-D; 4PA7_A-D; 4P9P_A-D. etc.) (McCusker et al. 2012).
 It has its internal cavity accessible to the cytoplasmic surface as a result of a bend/rotation about a central residue in the carboxy-terminal TMS that opens the gate to allow entry of hydrated sodium ions.
 The molecular dynamics of ion transport through the open conformation has been analyzed (Ulmschneider et al. 2013).
-The C-terminal four helix coiled coil bundle domain couples inactivation with channel opining, depedent on the negatively charged linker region (Bagnéris et al. 2013).
+The C-terminal four helix coiled coil bundle domain couples inactivation with channel opening, depedent on the negatively charged linker region (Bagnéris et al. 2013).
+A NaVSp1-specific S4-S5 linker peptide induced both an increase in NaVSp1 current density and a negative shift in the activation curve, consistent with the S4-S5 linker stabilizing the open state (Malak et al. 2020).

 |